10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Now, it's time to focus on where you're going and how you will get there.
 When planning road trips, you break down your trip planner into two essential elements.

-Those two elements are the number of vehicles going on your road trip and the individual phases you’ll have during your road trip experience.
+Those two elements are the number of vehicles on your road trip and the individual phases you'll experience during your road trip.

 Determine the Number of Vehicles

 First, consider the number of vehicles you and your party will use on your road trip.
 If your adventure includes just you and a friend or two, you may only have one car.
-However, if enough people are going, you may have two or more vehicles involved in your road trip.
+However, if enough people are going, you may have two or more vehicles involved.

 Decide Upon Your Phases of Movement